-J.Law Calls for Answers: "What's Going on with Karlie Kloss and Taylor Swift?"
+Karlie Kloss Talked About Her Best Friends and Didn't Mention Taylor Swift

 Jennifer Lawrence isn't afraid of the elephant in the room.

-In a new TimesTalks interview, the 27-year-old actress discusses her upcoming movie Red Sparrow, as well as other hard-hitting topics.
+During a recent TimesTalks interview, the 27-year-old actress discusses her upcoming movie Red Sparrow, as well as other hard-hitting topics.
 For instance, what on Earth happened with Taylor Swift and Karlie Kloss?

 During the hour-long conversation, Lawrence chatted with Red Sparrow director, Francis Lawrence, former C.I.A.
 Chief of Disguise Jonna Hiestand Mendez, and national security expert Scott Shane.
 The group delved into serious subjects, such as Russian espionage, double-dealing, and female empowerment, but in typical Jennifer Lawrence style, the actress couldn't help but slip in a question about one of today's biggest pop culture mysteries.